yasaminesmati/mealy-moor-verilog/README.md

 # mealy-moor-verilog
- This is a Mealy and Moore implementations of an n-bit comparator in verilog
+ Mealy and Moore implementations of an n-bit comparator in verilog